Clan of Ostoja: Mikołaj Szarlejski

 When all hereditary lines mentioned with the testament became extinct, Mikołaj Szarlejski inherited all the land holdings and properties.
 He was the son of Mikołaj Bydgoski, Lord castellan of Bydgoszcz and brother of Stibor of Stiboricz.
 Szarlejski was, at the time of the death of Stibor of Beckov, the Commander of the Polish forces in Prussia as well as Voivode of Brzesc-Kujawy.
 Besides this, he was also lord of several regalities and ultimately one of the most powerful and influential lords within Poland.
 However, Szarlejski supported the Hussites and was undertaking several hostile raids on Hungarian properties and strongholds which was not in accordance with the policy of the family.
 Since the land of Ostoja in Slovakia was the primary defense against the Hussites, it would now be in hands of the enemy.
 In this situation and because Katarina did not marry her Prince of Piast, Emperor Sigismund gave orders to the Hungarian Court to cancel the testament of Stibor of Beckov.
 The testament was cancelled on 28 March 1435.

 Mindful of Stibor's past loyalty and friendship, Sigismund did not leave Katarina of Beckov without financial support.
 She received one-fourth of the value of all properties in cash.
 Also on the day of his death, Sigismund gave Beckov Castle and belongings to Pál Bánffy.
 This was under the condition that he marry Katarina which was also fulfilled.
 Although Katarina received only 25% of the total property value, this some was considered significant but did not stay in the Ostoja family.

 In 1440 Władysław III of the Jagiellon dynasty assumed the Hungarian throne and for 4 years he was king of both Poland and Hungary.
 However, he died in the Battle of Varna and his brother Casimir IV Jagiellon became King of Poland in 1447.
-Casimir married Elisabeth of Austria (1436–1505), daughter of the late King of Hungary Albert II of Germany and Elisabeth of Bohemia (daughter of Sigismund, the Emperor and King of Hungary).
+Casimir married Elisabeth of Austria (1436–1505), daughter of the late King of Hungary Albert II of Germany and Elizabeth of Luxembourg (daughter of Sigismund, the Emperor and King of Hungary).
 The Jagiellon House challenged the House of Habsburg in Bohemia and Slovakia.